szacchino/liferay7_debug_bar/README.md

    ```ftl
    ${logger("My log message", "info")}
    ```

+   By default, `info` is set by default, so you can also write:
+   ${logger("My log message")}
-5. At the END of the template, call the macro to render the debug bar:
+6. At the END of the template, call the macro to render the debug bar:
    ```ftl
    <@liferay_util["body-bottom"]>
      <@renderDebugBar />
    </@>
    ```

-EXAMPLE:
+# EXAMPLE

 ```ftl
 <#include "debug-bar.ftl" />